ukhas/js-logtail/README.md

 files - and all modern web servers support Range (tested lighttpd, cherokee, apache).
 Tested (briefly) in IE, FF, Chrome.

-Usage: symlink the log to /log, or alter the url in logtail.js.
+Usage: symlink the log to /log, provide ?url=http://my.custom.path/log, or alter the url in logtail.js.
 Other settings available in logtail.js including poll frequency.
 Then browse to index.html

 License is GNU GPL 3; see http://www.gnu.org/licenses/